mckennapsean/dissertation/content/papers/narrative-flow.md

 changes between two different graphics, such as changing the viewport and showing dynamic timesteps [@Heer2007].
-In studies on animated transitions, Heer and Robertson show animation's effectiveness for tracking objects [@Heer2007], Feng et. al highlight how motion changes a person's affect [@Feng2014], Chang and Ungar argue that animation can increase user engagement for interfaces [@Chang1995], and Chevalier et. al found that animating text vertically helps with reading more than page-flipping animations [@Chevalier2010].
+In studies on animated transitions, Heer and Robertson show animation's effectiveness for tracking objects [@Heer2007], Feng et al. highlight how motion changes a person's affect [@Feng2014], Chang and Ungar argue that animation can increase user engagement for interfaces [@Chang1995], and Chevalier et al. found that animating text vertically helps with reading more than page-flipping animations [@Chevalier2010].
 Animations can fail due to the apprehension principle [@Tversky2002], and these detriments may be offset using